About our Chief Curator

 Holly Bynoe is a curator, visual artist, cultural instigator and writer from St. Vincent and the Grenadines.
 She is currently living and working in Nassau, The Bahamas.
 Bynoe is the co-founder and director of ARC Magazine, the premiere visual art and culture publication focusing on contemporary work created throughout the Caribbean and its diaspora.
 She is a graduate of Bard College | International Center of Photography where she earned an M.F.A. in advanced photographic studies.

-As Executive Director of ARC Magazine, Bynoe has organised and curated various exhibitions across the Caribbean and the diaspora in collaboration with several formal and informal art spaces including the trinidad+tobago film festival, The Fresh Milk Art Platform Inc. and Transforming Spaces among others.
-She is co-founder and co-director of Caribbean Linked, a regional residency program in Aruba, advisor to Kingston-based residency project New Local Space (NLS) and co-founder and co-director of Tilting Axis, an annual meeting charting arts activism and nonprofit models of connectivity, education and sustainability across the region.
+As Executive Director of ARC Magazine, Bynoe organised and curated various exhibitions across the Caribbean and the diaspora in collaboration with several formal and informal art spaces including the trinidad+tobago film festival, The Fresh Milk Art Platform Inc. and Transforming Spaces among others.
+She is co-founder and co-director of Caribbean Linked, a regional residency program in Aruba and co-founder and co-director of Tilting Axis, an annual meeting charting arts activism and nonprofit models of connectivity, education and sustainability across the region.

-She is currently conducting research on interdisciplinary practices across the Global Caribbean with a focus on new media and photography, and is currently working as Chief Curator of the National Art Gallery of The Bahamas.
+She is currently conducting research on interdisciplinary practices across the Global Caribbean with a focus on moving image and photography, and has been working as Chief Curator of the National Art Gallery of The Bahamas since April 2015.